See a Doctor Within 15 Minutes

 How to Prevent Tech Neck

 The best treatment is prevention.
 Practice good sitting posture if you are on your computer or phone for long periods.
-Find ways to stand rather than only sitting when possible.
+Find ways to stand rather than only sit when possible.

 At your desk, the angle of your keyboard, the height of your desk, your position in your chair, and the placement of your monitor all influence your posture.
 Here are some general points to consider when setting up your computer desk.

-• Sit back in your chair with your back fully supported and your feet flat on the floor with knees below your hips.
+- Sit back in your chair with your back fully supported, your feet flat on the floor, and your knees below your hips.

-• Lower the armrests of your chair or remove them altogether, and keep your keyboard at elbow level, ensuring your shoulders are relaxed.
+- Lower the armrests of your chair or remove them altogether, keep your keyboard at elbow level, and ensure your shoulders are relaxed.

 Get a Standing Desk